Quintus Curtius Rufus: Historical identity

 Quintus Curtius Rufus remains an enigmatic figure.
 His Histories of Alexander the Great is uniquely isolated in Roman literature, as no other ancient text is known to reference either the work or the author.
 Peter Pratt (Note: (Pratt 1809): The lesser-known Pratt was a clerk in the library of East India House.
 His employment was to research and publish documents on the East Indies trade.
 He expanded that process into writing universal history books, such as the History of Japan.
 He did some writing to gratify his own interests, such as the translation of Curtius, which reveals the depth of his education and research.
 He remained so unself-confident that he did not put his name on the work.
 In the Preface, he begins one footnote with "As a stranger to antiquarian studies, I hesitate to point out ...."
 He was certainly no stranger.
 The book received professional reviews, becoming popular.) has suggested that Curtius may have died before publishing the manuscript, possibly leaving it in the care of the emperor.
 According to this theory, the manuscript was withheld from publication due to political sensitivities.
 Roman emperors had increasingly adopted the image of Alexander the Great for their own ideological purposes, and Curtius' account—detailing themes of conquest, rebellion, and imperial ambition—may have been deemed politically inappropriate in the context of restive provinces that once formed part of Alexander's empire.

-Pratt conjectures that the earliest suitable moment for publication arose in AD 167, during the reign of Marcus Aurelius.
+Pratt conjectures that the earliest suitable moment for publication arose in 167 AD, during the reign of Marcus Aurelius.
 At that time, Rome had suffered military setbacks in the Parthian campaign, troop morale was low, and the Antonine Plague had spread.
 In an effort to boost morale and unity, especially among the eastern provinces, the emperor promoted Hellenistic imagery.
 Avidius Cassius, commander of Legio III Gallica and reputed descendant of the Seleucids, was elevated to consul.
 Alexandrian themes appeared on new coinage in Macedonia.
 Pratt speculates that Curtius' manuscript, damaged and incomplete after years of storage, may have been released at this time, accounting for the lack of earlier references.
 It is also possible that Books I and II, along with other sections, were suppressed.
 As anticipated, the work gained immediate popularity.